-And Carey was very intelligent.
-He had a great Calvinistic theology as a Baptist.
+And Carey was very intelligent. he had a great Calvinistic theology as a Baptist.
 And he devoted himself to translating the Bible into, goodness, who knows how many languages?
-29 or more.
+Twenty-nine or more.

 Now, I quote that just to say “That’s an incredible answer theologically.”
 I’ve never heard an answer like that to the question “Where were you when my grandfather died”?
 When I went to Cameroon and taught just a few classes in the seminary in Doume, Cameroon, the first hand that went up was “What do you think of our grandparents?
 Where are they?”

 It’s the question you will get in every first penetration of a culture.
 And that answer that Carey gave simply illustrates that he was driven by a profound theology of the sovereignty of God over the history of India.
 And it was not a typical kind of weak answer.